Approach and Policies

 Initiatives for Longer Life and Increased Durability

-The Group Intends to extend the lifespans of its buildings by using highly durable materials with long lifespans and implementing appropriate management and repair plans.
+The Group intends to extend the lifespans of its buildings by using highly durable materials with long lifespans and by implementing appropriate management and repair plans.

 Measures to Lengthen Cycles for Large-Scale Repair Work